 Projected employment growth in the City of Yarra

 Yarra plays a vital role in the economy of Metropolitan Melbourne.
-It sustains a diverse range of businesses that contributed $10,085 million Gross Value Add (GVA) 4.3% of the Melbourne’s 2015.
-By way of comparison, Yarra just 0.2% of Melbourne’s land area2% of its population.
+It sustains a diverse range of businesses that contributed $10,085 million Gross Value Add (GVA) – equivalent to 4.3% of the Melbourne’s total economic output - over 2015.
+By way of comparison, Yarra accounts for just 0.2% of Greater Melbourne’s land area, yet accommodates2% of its population.

-Drawing on and local trends, , assuming favourable conditions supply of employment floor space.
+Drawing on a combination of metropolitan projections and local trends, SGS has forecast strong growth in demand for commercial office floor space, assuming a continuation of favourable conditions that underpin the continued supply of employment floor space.

-Employment is expected to grow significantly across most industr.
-Over the past decade employment in Yarra has grown by jobs per annum with an estimated total of jobs in 2016 (SGS Employment Projections).
-This level of net employment growth is projected to slow with forecasts suggesting growth of jobs annually over the next .
-Retail rade, rofessional ervices and ealth are are projected to grow most rapidly (Figure 10) while in anufacturing and holesale rade is projected to continue.
+Employment is expected to grow significantly across most industry sectors.
+Over the past decade employment in Yarra has grown by 2,500 jobs per annum with an estimated total of around 99,000 jobs in 2016 (SGS Employment Projections).
+This level of net employment growth is projected to increase with forecasts suggesting growth of 3,000 jobs annually over the next fifteen years.
+Retail trade, professional services and health care are projected to grow most rapidly (Figure 10) while stagnant of negative employment growth in the manufacturing and wholesale trade sectors is projected to continue.